Nuuanu Park Place

 No analysis available

-I looked for hotel rental pool references such as hotel pool, hotel rental program, branded pool participation, or managed-by-hotel language and found none.
-Since there is no evidence that STR is allowed, hotel pool participation must be false.
+I looked for hotel rental pool, branded hotel management, or pool-program language and found none.
+Since there is also no evidence that short-term rentals are allowed, this must remain false.

 No analysis available